u-blox/ubxlib/README.md

 | WiFi         | The [sockets](example/sockets "socket Example") example brings up a TCP/UDP socket by using the [network](common/network "network API") and [sock](common/sock "sock API") APIs.  | Q2 2021|
 | GNSS         | TBD |TBD|

+# Feature request and roadmap
+New features can be requested and up-voted [here](https://github.com/u-blox/ubxlib/issues/12).
+The comments of this issue also contains an outlook about features of upcoming releases.
+Also it is the right place to discuss features and their priority.

 # License
 The software in this repository is Apache 2.0 licensed and copyright u-blox with the following exceptions: